enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/ipython-vs-shell-vs-scripts.md

 ---
 ## Revision

-When you put some runnable code in a file for easier execution, what do you call that file?
+When you put save code in a file, what do you typically call that file?

-A ???.
+???.

-- script
+- a script
-- terminal
+- a terminal
 - text
-- interpreter
+- an interpreter

 ---
 ## Footnotes